bkrowka/historical-unit-converter/README.md

 ## What the app does

-The Historical Unit Converter is a web application for converting historical measurement units into modern equivalents.
+The Historical Unit Converter is a web application for converting historical units into modern measurements.
 It is built with Next.js and leverages the fp-ts library to implement a purely functional conversion.

+### Key Features

-- Convert values between a catalogue of historical units
+- Convert historical units into modern measurements
 - Pure conversion logic separated from UI
 - Avaiable Polish and English language
 - Demonstrates functional programming concepts: functors, monads, natural transformations, and monadic operations